vasyl-zinchenko/image_carousel_vue/README.md

 Here you can:

-- List of images with prev and next buttons for infinite scrolling
+- List of images with "prev" and "next" buttons for infinite scrolling
 - Select images

 <img src="https://img001.prntscr.com/file/img001/jYI-Q_UAQ2yBTjfI5Fr_Ow.png">